- What is LLP?

 What is LLP?

-LLP short for Limited Liability partnership is a hybrid of a traditional partnership and a private limited company with limited liability and perpetual succession, governed by LLP Act, 2008 and LLP Agreement.
+LLP short for Limited Liability Partnership is a hybrid of a traditional partnership and a private limited company with limited liability and perpetual succession, governed by the LLP Act, 2008, and LLP Agreement.

 - LLP registration is governed under the Limited Liability Partnership Act, 2008.